-The burial ground of Ecclesgreig Old Church lies a stone throw from the Ice House.
-The site may have religious links dating as far back as the 9th century, but it’s definitely known to have been a place of worship in the second half of the 12th century.
+The burial ground of Ecclesgreig Old Church, a stone’s throw from the Ice House.
+The site may have religious links dating as far back as the 9th century, but it’s known to have been a place of worship in the second half of the 12th century.

 In a corner of the churchyard stands a small stone building which looks like the Wendy house from Peter Pan.
 This Wendy house has dark origins though.
-It was built in the 19th century to allow relatives to watch over their newly buried loved ones at night.
-Once upon a time in Scotland fresh corpses were a valuable commodity, and it was common for them to be spirited off in the night to be sold to medical schools.
+It was built in the 19th century to allow relatives to watch over their recently buried loved ones at night.
+Once upon a time fresh corpses were a valuable commodity in Scotland and it was common for them to be spirited off in the night to be sold to medical schools.

 Retracing our steps back to the Ice House we headed to the beach via our own private gate.